- Animal encounters

 Day 4 Pamuzinda to Mana Pools National Park

-After an early breakfast, travel by road to one of Zimbabwe’s best-kept secrets, the eerily beautiful Chinhoyi Caves.
+After an early breakfast, travel by road Maka Pools (261 miles, 7 hours), via one of Zimbabwe’s best-kept secrets, the eerily beautiful Chinhoyi Caves.

 The jewel in the crown of this network of caves, tunnels and sink holes is the Wonder Hole and its cobalt blue Sleeping Pool.
-Visibility in its cool depths can exceed 50 metres and it is popular with technical divers and sightseers alike.
+Visibility in its cool depths can exceed 160 feet and it is popular with technical divers and sightseers alike.
 After lunch in Chirundu, take a 90-minute boat ride into Mana National Park, scouting the banks for wildlife.

-Late afternoon arrive at the locally rated 4-star Mana Pools Safari Lodge, for a two-night stay.
+Arrive early evening at the 4-star Mana Pools Safari Lodge (3Q+), for a two-night stay.
 Enjoy a sundowner drink on a sand bank on the banks of the Zambezi River before supper and bed.
 B, L, D

 Day 5 Mana Pools National Park